witjoh/vagrant_dev_profiles/README.md

-The development profiles module.
+# The development profiles module.

-These profiles are used to configure one or more vagrant boxes seting up a consistent and (hopefully) working environment repo.
+These profiles are used to configure one or more vagrant boxes seting up a consistent, reproducible and (hopefully) working puppet environment.

-One can also setup a puppetdb and configure puppet apply nodes to test e.g. exported resources.
+One can even setup a puppetdb and configure puppet apply nodes to test and experiment with exported resources.
 This is taken from https://github.com/witjoh/vagrant_puppetdb_apply